Swimrun Paddles -

 Metabolic cost of transport (COT) is defined as the energy required to move 1 kg of body mass 1 meter in both swimming and running.

-As paddle size increased, so did the benefits - up to a point.
+Interestingly, as paddle size increased, so did the benefits - BUT only up to a point.

-In other words, when it comes to paddle size, there is a Law of Diminishing Returns; Simply going for paddles with a large surface area can be counter-productive.
+In other words, when it comes to paddle size, there is a Law of Diminishing Returns; Simply going for paddles with a large surface area is counter-productive.

 The OPTIMAL paddle size lies between 210 cm2 and 350 cm2, depending on the hand size of the individual swimmer.

 BASICALLY, YOU CAN FORGET ANY PADDLE WITH A SURFACE AREA OVER 350cm2 !
-And if you are female or have smaller hands, the most efficient paddles will be more like 270cm2.
-It looks like the optimal solution is to find a paddle that increases your natural hand surface area by about 70%.
+And if you are female or have smaller hands, the most efficient paddles will be more like 270 cm2.
+The optimal solution is to find a paddle that increases your natural hand surface area by about 70% - 100%.

 An underwater photo of a swimrun competitor using hand paddles in shallow water.Underwater shot of swimrun paddles in action!